ReneISanchez/SFM-optimization/README.md

 Building
 ========
-Run `make` from the top level directory
+Set the EIGEN\_PATH variable in the top-level Makefile properly, then run `make` from the top-level directory.

 Running a demo
 ==============